 When we finally got to the parking lot, we were greeted by two staff.
 PJ, a therapist, and Amber, the program director.
 My parents got out of the car when the staff came over.
 I didn’t.
 I’m staying right where I am.
 PJ took my parents inside when they noticed I wasn’t moving, and Amber stayed with me.
 She was pregnant at the time so I opened the car door for her to sit.
 Since I was in no shape to talk, I moved to the trunk to get as far away from her as possible.
 I saw my bag was still there, so while Amber was talking about shit and trying to coax me out of the car, I was rummaging through my luggage.
 I got out Bunny and Giraffe (the two stuffies I had since I was a baby), and held them close while I looked around for the shaver.
 I may have used it 2 days before (right after getting out of my wilderness program), but desperate times call for desperate measures.

-I hid each blade in different articles of clothing, and one on myself.
+I took it apart and hid each blade in different articles of clothing, and one on myself.
 They were going to strip search me like TRAILS, so I wanted at least one to make it through the search.
 I don’t know why (probably because I wanted to hug my mom), but once my mom opened the trunk, I got out of the car.
 I was still crying and hyperventilating, but I made it inside.
 Waiting for me inside was a student I went to TRAILS with (L).
 While I was inside talking with my parents, L and PJ were trying to comfort me as it was a big change.
+I can't imagine how hard it was for L to see that.
+I kind of feel guilty making her relive her first day in a way.

-I didn’t enter through the main entrance.
+Anyways, I didn’t enter through the main entrance.
 One of the rooms had a door that led straight outside, and apparently that was the (first) room I was staying in, so they had us go through there instead.
-I was sitting on the bottom bunk of the bead closest to the door when my mom told me they had to go.
+I was sitting on the bottom bunk of the bed closest to the door when my mom told me they had to go.
 L hugged me trying her best to comfort me.
 At some point I was standing up..
 I remember sitting down one second, then hugging L the next.
 While I hugged L, My parents and Amber took that opportunity to leave.
 I could barely see anything, everything was blurry and I was hyperventilating so much that my vision was dark, I could barely feel my lips, and I was stumbling.
 As I saw my parents exit, I raced towards the door.
 PJ tried to beat me to it and ended up slamming the door shut on my head.
 It was an accident.
 I’m not angry about that.
-I’m just disappointed that not even that could get my parents to come see if I was ok.
+I’m just disappointed that they wouldn't let my parents 1) say goodbye or 2) see if I was ok after getting my head slammed.

 I haven’t cried about NLA in a long time.
 Usually I make snarky comments about Susan and the program or I just get angry about it.
 I’m crying right now.
 I didn’t know that writing about this would bring up those emotions again since it's been so long.
 I feel it’s important to highlight that even when you think you’re healed from something, there are minor details that can set you off.
 In my case it was thinking about that fugly pink house.